ayesha-kr/covid-one-click-deployment/README.md

 We have provided an Azure pipelines yaml that can be used to set up CI/CD for Azure Data Factory.
 The pipeline is triggered when you publish changes in the Dev data factory (The one that is connected to Github).
 THe pipelines reads teh generated ARM templates from teh Dev Data factory and deploys it to Prod.

-You can follow the instructions given in the following link to set up CI/CD using Azure Pipelines.
+You can follow the instructions given in the following link to set up CI/CD using Azure Pipelines:-

 ![Azure Data Factory CICD](./datasets/covid-19/definitive-healthcare/AzurePipelines-CICD/readme.md)

 ## 6. Connect Azure Boards with the Github Repo